North Carolina auto insurance laws

 - $25,000 in uninsured motorist property damage coverage per accident

-It is also important to note that North Carolina minimum car insurance does not protect your vehicle.
-A minimum liability policy pays for medical payments or property damage for the other party if you are at fault in the accident or if the other party is uninsured or does not have enough insurance to cover your expenses.
+It is also important to note that liability insurance does not protect your vehicle.
+A minimum liability policy pays for medical expenses or property damage for the other party if you are at fault in the accident.
 If you want protection for your vehicle, you must add full coverage to your policy.

 Is North Carolina a no-fault state?